Acceptable Use of eResources

 - Users may not engage in systematic downloading of licensed content (for example, downloading entire issues of electronic journals or large-scale downloading from databases to create other collections of data).

 - Users may not distribute copies of material to individuals or groups outside the University of Wyoming.

 - Users may not share client software used to search licensed resources with individuals or groups outside the University of Wyoming.

 - Users should give proper attribution when quoting from material.

-Licenses also prohibit the downloading and posting of licensed content, even if used for course websites or course reserves.
-In general, it is preferable to link to articles (with an appropriate authentication mechanism) rather than downloading and posting articles to a server.
+Licenses often prohibit the downloading and posting of licensed content, even if used for course websites or course reserves.
+In general, it is preferable to link to articles (with an appropriate authentication mechanism) rather than downloading and posting articles to a server - see Creating Links to Articles and Books.
 The Libraries' electronic reserve staff can assist faculty in providing appropriate access to licensed material for educational purposes.

 Additional details about acceptable use of electronic resources can be found on the resource's website under 'Terms and Conditions'.
-In cases where answers are not readily available or questions regarding copyright law, contact the Libraries' Reference Department.
+In cases where answers are not readily available or questions regarding copyright law, contact the Libraries' Research & Instruction Department.
 Additional information regarding acceptable use of UW licensed resources is governed by University Regulation 690 (pdf).